xot/ElectraOne/DOCUMENTATION.md

 For native devices and instruments, ```device.class_name``` is the name of the device/instrument, and ```device.name``` equals the selected preset (or the device/instrument name).
 For plugins and Max devices, ```device.class_name``` is useless (denoting its type like ```AuPluginDevice``` or```MxDeviceAudioEffect```).
 To reliably identify preloaded presets by name for such devices as well, the remote script checks whether a plugin or Max device is embedded inside an audio or instrument rack, and if so uses the rack (preset) name to lookup a preloaded preset.

 So, if you want to make your own preloaded presets for plugins or Max devices, embed them inside an audio or instrument rack and rename that rack to the name of the plugin.
 Save the rack preset, and in future load that rack preset instead of loading the plugin or Max device directly.
 Selecting the plugin or Max device (*not* the enclosing rack!) will then show the preset you created for it.

+## Getting the name for a rack device

+For rack devices (audio, MIDI, drum or instruments), the remote script also uses the (unreliable) method of using ```device.name``` to determine the name to use to lookup a predefined preset.

 ## Generating presets on the fly